Skip to main content

 What it does

-DMARC aggregate report XML is governed by RFC 7489 + the schema bundled with it.
+DMARC aggregate report XML is governed by RFC 9990 (the DMARC aggregate-reporting standard that superseded RFC 7489's appendix in 2026) + the schema bundled with it.
 The schema specifies which fields are required (minOccurs=1) and which are optional.
-Almost every receiver violates the schema somewhere — some omit selectors, some put the policy reason in the wrong element, some send invalid date ranges.
+Almost every receiver violates the schema somewhere.
+Some omit selectors, some put the policy reason in the wrong element, some send invalid date ranges.

 How it works